Updated: Jul 7

 7. Put the candle out.
 I prefer not to blow it.
 That’s how I’ve been trained.
 I snuff it out.

 Try to do this ritual as many times as possible between Solstice and the Fourth of July or for 14 days.

 If any part of this doesn’t work for you—change it into something that does.
 You are your own spiritual authority.

-This Biblical prayer drawn from Job 21:17–18 that is used to “uncross” someone (remove negativity from them.)
+This Biblical prayer is drawn from Job 21:17–18 which is used to “uncross” someone (remove negativity from them.)
 It can also be used in the Justice Ritual against the intended situation.

 Job 21:17-18 New International Version (NIV)

 17 “Yet how often is the lamp of the wicked snuffed out?

 18 How often are they like straw before the wind,